 Sharma joined the CPUMC staff in December 2013.
 She has been in the ministry in the Methodist Church since 2002.
 Sharma attended Lon Morris College where she received her associates degree in Music.
 After Lon Morris she

-in community mission’s.
+in community missions.
 While here at CPUMC she has developed a relationship with Binion Elementary.
-Last year CPUMC donated over two hundred coats to the children at Binion and provides Sonic drinks each month
+CPUMC donates coats, hats, and gloves to the children at Binion and provides Sonic drinks each month

-Laurie Thompson joined the staff of City Point UMC in December of 2005 as our Administrative Assistant.
+Laurie Thompson joined the staff of City Point UMC in December of 2005.
 The daughter of a Retired Methodist Minister, Laurie has grown up in the Methodist church and lived in different parts

 of Texas.
 She owned and operated an accredited in-home childcare for 10 years and held different leadership positions in childcare organizations during that time.
-Laurie lives in Haltom City and is a member of Alliance
+Laurie lives in Fort Worth and is a member of Alliance

 Allison Whetsel Ward joined the City Point United Methodist Church team in October 2016.
 Allison currently serves on the faculty of Texas Wesleyan University and Texas Christian University.
 She holds a Bachelor of Music